-The whole class approach to teaching reading will support pupils to become more confident readers.
-By the time they leave Harvills Hawthorn at the end of Key Stage Two, our pupils will be able to read for a range of purposes and understand how writers make vocabulary and organisational choices based on their audience.
-It is essential that, by the end of their primary education, all pupils are able to read fluently, and with confidence and in any subject.
-We hope that we fulfil our school's vision: to prepare our children for the next stage of their lives to enable them to contribute positively to their community.
+The whole class approach to teaching reading will support pupils to become more confident readers by the time they leave Harvills Hawthorn Primary School at the end of Key Stage 2.
+Our pupils will be able to read for a range of purposes and understand how writers make vocabulary and organisational choices based on their audience.
+Above all, our pupils will enjoy reading.

+Ultimately, we aim to fulfill our school's vision: to prepare our children for the next stage of their lives to enable them to contribute positively to their community.